Current incidence of the disease at a glance, recommendations and mandatory vaccination by country August 18, 2025

 Dominican Republic

-Diarrhoeal disease risk nationwide.
+Risk of diarrhea nationwide.
 The Dominican Republic is one of the holiday destinations with the highest number of cases of traveler’s diarrhea.
-As of October 2022, approximately 110 cholera infections have been reported.
-A man died.
-Most were registered in the capital, Santo Domingo.
-Take care of hygiene and consider vaccination if necessary.
+Cholera infections can also occur occasionally.
+Observe hygiene and consider vaccination.

 Dengue